analyticsworld1/RAG_Techniques2025-main/README.md

 **[RAG Techniques Discord Community](https://discord.gg/cA6Aa4uyDX)**

-Whether you're an expert or just starting out, your insights can shape the future of RAG.
+Whether you're an expert or just starting, your insights can shape the future of RAG.
 Join us to propose ideas, get feedback, and collaborate on innovative techniques.
-For contribution guidelines, please refer to our **[CONTRIBUTING.md](https://github.com/NirDiamant/RAG_Techniques/blob/main/CONTRIBUTING.md)** file.
+Please refer to our **[CONTRIBUTING.md](https://github.com/NirDiamant/RAG_Techniques/blob/main/CONTRIBUTING.md)** file for contribution guidelines.
 Let's advance RAG technology together!

 🔗 For discussions on GenAI, RAG, or custom agents, or to explore knowledge-sharing opportunities, feel free to **[connect on LinkedIn](https://www.linkedin.com/in/nir-diamant-759323134/)**.